kubeflow/website/content/docs/ibm/install-kubeflow.md

     Istio into your cluster.

 ## IBM Cloud Block Storage Setup
+By default, IBM Cloud Kubernetes cluster uses [IBM Cloud File Storage](https://www.ibm.com/cloud/file-storage) as the default storageclass.
+File Storage is designed to run RWX (read-write multiple nodes) workloads with proper security build around it.
+Therefore, File Storage [does not allow `fsGroup` securityContext](https://cloud.ibm.com/docs/containers?topic=containers-security#container) which is needed for DEX and Jupyter Server.

-[IBM Cloud Block Storage](https://www.ibm.com/cloud/block-storage) provides a fast way to store data and satisfy many of the Kubeflow persistent volume requirements such as `fsGroup` out of the box.
+[IBM Cloud Block Storage](https://www.ibm.com/cloud/block-storage) provides a fast way to store data and satisfy many of the Kubeflow persistent volume requirements such as `fsGroup` out of the box and optimized RWO (read-write single node) which is used on all Kubeflow's persistent volume claim.

 Therefore, we strongly recommend to set up IBM Cloud Block Storage as the default storageclass so that you can get the best experience from Kubeflow.

 1. [Follow the instructions](https://helm.sh/docs/intro/install/) to install the Helm version 3 client on your local machine.